 Including terms, policies, and waivers on registration forms

-If your event registration process requires that your attendees read, acknowledge, or fill out a special form, like a wavier, policy, or any terms, you can enable this on registration forms with Corsizio.
+If your event registration process requires that your attendees read, acknowledge, or fill out a special form, like a waiver, policy, or any terms, you can enable this on registration forms with Corsizio.

 How to include waivers on registration forms

-To achieve this requirement, you will need to use Corsizio's custom fields feature.
-You can configure custom form fields to be required, as opposed to optional, for your attendees to fill out, and be account-wide to show up on all event registration forms or only be event-specific.
+You will need to use Corsizio's custom fields feature to achieve this requirement.
+You can configure custom form fields to be required, as opposed to optional, for your attendees to fill out and be account-wide to show up on all event registration forms or only be event-specific.

 Account-Wide Custom Form Fields

-• For the Field Label, fill in something like "Terms & Conditions" or "Activity Waiver".
+• For the Field Label, fill in something like "Terms & Conditions" or "Activity Waiver" or "Cancellation Policy."

 • For the Field Type, select Multi-choice selection (checkboxes) from the dropdown menu, which will provide a checkbox on the registration form.